NithinKalidas/Appian/Generic.md

 ## 44. What is Sprint duration and Sprint velocity?

 ## 45. how to move document without changing its ID to next environment?
+Can't be done, Documet Id is varies for different environment

 ## 46. How to create new schema for appian what permission would require for that?